crypto-com/thaler-sample-wallet/README.md

 ### How to send funds

-- You can send funds by clicking `Send funds` button and entering recepient's wallet address, view key and other necessary details.
+- You can send funds by clicking `Send funds` button and entering recipient's wallet address, view key and other necessary details.

 ## Code scaffolding